19 BEST Things To Do In Essaouira, Morocco: The Ultimate Guide 2026

 5. Visit The Essaouira Citadel

 The Essaouira Citadel, or Sqala du Port, is the castle-like entrance to the Port of Essaouira.
-With honey-coloured walls and blue fishing boats moored in front, this is one of the most iconic places in Essaouira.
+With honey-coloured walls and blue fishing boats moored in front, this is one of the most iconic and beautiful places in Essaouira.

 When we visited, you were unable to actually enter the fort, but you are now able to do so for 50 MAD per person.
 We can imagine the views from the top are incredible.